TueHellsternKea/study/python/f-string.md

 # f-string
-f-string is the latest Python syntax to perform string formatting - They are called f-strings because you need to prefix a string with the letter **f'** in order to get an f-string.
+f-string is the latest Python syntax to perform string formatting - They are called f-strings because you need to prefix a string with the letter **f** in order to get an f-string.

 *“F-strings provide a way to embed expressions inside string literals, using a minimal syntax.
 It should be noted that an f-string is really an expression evaluated at run time, not a constant value.
 In Python source code, an f-string is a literal string, prefixed with f, which contains expressions inside braces.
 The expressions are replaced with their values.”* [Source](https://www.python.org/dev/peps/pep-0498/#abstract)